1991 British Columbia general election: Background

 Under Vander Zalm's leadership, Socred's control shifted from urban fiscal conservatives to social conservatives.
 Vander Zalm seemingly cruised to victory in the 1986 provincial election, held just a month after he was sworn in.
-In truth, however, a number of more moderate Socreds were not at home with the party's rightward turn on social issues, and began defecting to the Liberals.
+In truth, however, a number of more moderate Socreds were not comfortable with the party's rightward turn on social issues, and began defecting to the BC Liberals.

 This process was exacerbated by Vander Zalm's eccentricity, and the constant scandals that plagued his government.
 As well, Vander Zalm allowed his principal secretary, David Poole, to amass a substantial amount of power, despite being unelected.

 Vander Zalm resigned in April 1991 amid a conflict of interest scandal surrounding the sale of a theme park that he owned.
 Socred members elected the lesser-known Deputy Premier Rita Johnston, a close ally of Vander Zalm, to be their new leader, over Grace McCarthy, a longtime associate of former Premier Bill Bennett.
 Many viewed this as a mistake, as Johnston was close to the Vander Zalm legacy; even NDP leader Mike Harcourt admitted later that he preferred Johnston over McCarthy, as the latter would be a much tougher opponent in an election.